ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red - Blue.md

 * You can hold B to run (or bike extra fast!).
 * You can hold select while talking to a trainer to re-battle them.
-* Seafoam Islands entrances are swapped.
 * The S.S.
 Anne will never depart.
+* Seafoam Islands entrances are swapped.
 * After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab fossil scientist after reviving a Pokémon from a fossil.
 * A hidden item location that was outside the bounds of the Safari Zone Gate map has been moved to a reachable tile on this screen.
-Another hidden item location that was on an unused map has been moved to the Vermilion Dock truck
+* Mew can be encountered at the S.S.
+Anne dock truck.
+This can be randomized depending on your settings.
 * Obedience depends on the total number of badges you have obtained instead of depending on specific badges.
+* Much of the dialogue throughout the game has been removed or shortened.

 ## What items and locations get shuffled?